Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: 2-parameter families of embeddings

-\item[Case 3:] The final case considers when the double point interacts with both a finger disc and Whitney disc.
-In the local model, the discs could be either on the same side if $\mG$ or opposite sides.
-If both on the same side, we can, after a local isotopy, arrange so that they agree.
-If on opposite sides, we arrange for the corners of both discs to be opposite each other (see Figure \ref{F: local iso}). \emph{In both cases, we extended the discs using parallels of the new finger disc for the old finger disc, and a parallel of the Whitney disc for the new Whitney disc}.
-When the discs are on the same side of $\mG$, then Case 2 applied to both discs gives the corresponding extension.
-We have illustrated in Figure \ref{F: double disc x^3} the extension of the data when the disc are on opposite sides of $\mG$. \emph{In all cases, the newly created finger/Whitney pair is always disjoint from the extended data.} \end{itemize}
+\item[Case 3:] The final case considers when the transverse point is paired by both a finger disc and Whitney disc.
+Just as in Case 2, the extension of the corner depends on the local germ with respect to the cusp and the extensions are given by Figures \ref{F: cuspextensionF} and \ref{F: cuspextensionW}.
+Figure \ref{F: x-cubedexample} shows an example When both the finger disc and Whitney disc are locally Whitney germed. \emph{In all cases, the newly created finger/Whitney pair is always disjoint from the extended data.} \end{itemize}

 \begin{definition} Let $H_s(t)$ be an ordered homotopy between paths of embeddings that contains a single cusp that opens to the right.
 With the exception of the finger/Whitney pair created by the cusp, all other finger/Whitney moves happen at $t=1/4$ and $t=3/4$ respectively for all $s\in [0,1]$.
-We define the \emph{$x_{+}^3$ move} to be the modification of $(\mR,\mG, \mF,\mW)_0$ to $(\mR, \mG, \mF', \mW')_1$ by extending $\mF$ and $\mW$ appropriately (either Case 1, 2, or 3) and adding the local finger/Whitney discs created by the cusp.
+We define the \emph{$x_{+}^3$ move} to be the modification of $(\mR,\mG, \mF,\mW)_0$ to $(\mR, \mG, \mF, \mW)_1$ by extending $\mF$ and $\mW$ appropriately (either Case 1, 2, or 3) and adding the local finger/Whitney discs created by the cusp.
 We define the \emph{$x_{-}^3$} to be the reverse. \end{definition}

 \begin{remark} Note that in all 3-cases, the extended data is disjoint from the finger/Whitney disc created by the cusp deformation.
 As such, we can follow the extended data back, letting $s$ vary from $s>s_0$ to $s<s_0$.
 The new finger/Whitney discs then cancel each other, and the extended discs return to their previous configuration.
 Moreover, we can compare the extended system at $s>s_0$ with a given system at $s>s_0$.
 Because all finger/Whitney moves other than the ones created by the cusps occur simultaneously by assumption and that all finger/Whitney systems are derived from a given germ $\mF\mW(H)$, the extended system and any other system for $\mF\mW(H)$ differ only by disc slides over the new discs and isotopy of the data. \end{remark}